Reputation Management FAQs

 Why is third-party content different?
 Two reasons:

-B) Even if we were able to provide approval of all third-party content (we are not) the amount of content might be overwhelming.
+B) Even if we were able to provide approval of all third-party content, the amount of content might be overwhelming for you (the client) to approve.

-Non-representative / non-branded content is very important though because it provides significant SEO value through mentions of your brand and links.
+Non-representative / non-branded content is very important, though, because it provides significant SEO value through mentions of your brand and links.
 It is a natural and organic aspect of the internet.
+Google's main patent is based on links.

 Why does reputation repair cost what it does?